Apple Pay: Technology

-Apple Pay uses the EMV Payment Tokenisation Specification.
+Apple Pay uses the EMV Payment Tokenization Specification.

 The service keeps customer payment information private from the retailer by replacing the customer's credit or debit card Funding Primary Account Number (FPAN) with a tokenized Device Primary Account Number (DPAN), and creates a "dynamic security code [...] generated for each transaction".
 The 'dynamic security code' is the cryptogram in an EMV-mode transaction, and the Dynamic Card Verification Value (dCVV) in a magnetic stripe data emulation-mode transaction.
 Apple added that they would not track usage, which would stay between the customers, the vendors, and the banks.
 Users can also remotely halt the service on a lost phone via the Find My iPhone service.

 To pay at points of sale, users hold their authenticated Apple device to the point of sale system's NFC card reader. iPhone users authenticate by using Touch ID, Face ID, or passcode, whereas Apple Watch users authenticate by double-clicking a button on an unlocked device.
 To pay in supported iOS apps, users choose Apple Pay as their payment method and authenticate with Touch ID or Face ID.
 Users can add payment cards to the service in any of four ways: through the payment card listed on their iTunes accounts, by taking a photo of the card, being provisioned from within the card issuer's app, or by entering the card information manually.

 Although users receive immediate notification of the transaction, the Apple Pay system is not an instant payment instrument, because the fund transfer between counter-parties is not immediate.
 The settlement time depends on the payment method chosen by the customer.
 (An exception being payments made using a card which stores the user's balance on the card itself, such as a Japanese Suica card or a Hong Kong Octopus card.
 These cards can transfer funds directly to the merchant without the need for an online connection.)

-In the United Kingdom, traditional contactless payments using bank cards are limited to £100 (previously £45 until 14 October 2021) as no cardholder authentication is provided as part of the transaction.
+In the United Kingdom, traditional contactless payments using bank cards are limited to £100 (previously £45 until October 14, 2021) as no cardholder authentication is provided as part of the transaction.
 Payments using Apple Pay, however, support payments of any amount owing to the increased security and lower risk of fraud in Apple Pay transactions (although some issuing banks may impose their own transaction limits, and not all contactless readers support this functionality – see CDCVM below).
 Similar transaction limits apply in other countries.